Extinction (astronomy): Extinction curves of other galaxies

 Plot showing the average extinction curves for the MW, LMC2, LMC, and SMC Bar.
 The curves are plotted versus 1/wavelength to emphasize the UV.

-The form of the standard extinction curve depends on the composition of the ISM, which varies from galaxy to galaxy.
+The form of the standard extinction curve depends on the composition of the interstellar medium, which varies from galaxy to galaxy.
 In the Local Group, the best-determined extinction curves are those of the Milky Way, the Small Magellanic Cloud (SMC) and the Large Magellanic Cloud (LMC).

 In the LMC, there is significant variation in the characteristics of the ultraviolet extinction with a weaker 2175 Å bump and stronger far-UV extinction in the region associated with the LMC2 supershell (near the 30 Doradus starbursting region) than seen elsewhere in the LMC and in the Milky Way.
 In the SMC, more extreme variation is seen with no 2175 Å bump and very strong far-UV extinction in the star forming Bar and fairly normal ultraviolet extinction seen in the more quiescent Wing.

-This gives clues as to the composition of the ISM in the various galaxies.
+This gives clues as to the composition of the interstellar medium in the various galaxies.
 Previously, the different average extinction curves in the Milky Way, LMC, and SMC were thought to be the result of the different metallicities of the three galaxies: the LMC's metallicity is about 40% of that of the Milky Way, while the SMC's is about 10%.
 Finding extinction curves in both the LMC and SMC which are similar to those found in the Milky Way and finding extinction curves in the Milky Way that look more like those found in the LMC2 supershell of the LMC and in the SMC Bar has given rise to a new interpretation.
 The variations in the curves seen in the Magellanic Clouds and Milky Way may instead be caused by processing of the dust grains by nearby star formation.
 This interpretation is supported by work in starburst galaxies (which are undergoing intense star formation episodes) which shows that their dust lacks the 2175 Å bump.